sigsum/sigsum/archive/2025-02-01-elias-trust-policy-notes.md

 To protect against organizations becoming compromised, each organization should only control at most one witness group.

-Each group consists of one or more witnesses, having several witnesses in a group can help making the group more robust, especially if there is diversity in how the witnesses are operated to reduce the risk that they would go down or be compromised at the same time.
+Each group consists of one or more witnesses.
+Having several witnesses in a group can help making the group more robust, especially if there is diversity in how the witnesses are operated to reduce the risk that they would go down or be compromised at the same time.